Our last day of treating patients is Friday 20th December, 2024 and we will reopen on Monday 6th January, 2025

 WHAT TO AVOID

 Pregnancy takes a big toll on our bodies and can be quite uncomfortable for many women.
 Whilst some women have no trouble with their feet at all, many have pain and discomfort.
 Generally the pain resolves shortly after the baby arrives, but in some cases, the changes are long term.
-Here are a few issues you may have with your feet and some IMG_0602_2ways to alleviate some of the discomfort:
+Here are a few issues you may have with your feet and some ways to alleviate some of the discomfort:

 Sore Heels/Arches: With the additional weight of your baby, fluid and the placenta, a lot of extra load is placed on the feet.
 This extra load, coupled with the relaxin hormone, released in pregnancy can result in the muscles and ligaments supporting the arch of the foot to stretch and reduce the arch height resulting in a flat foot.
 Flat feet or excessive pronation (rolling in) can result in foot, leg and hip pain